leond558/Bank-API-Project/README.md

 - YOUR_ACCOUNT_INDEX = the index of the account for the customer you want to attach the savings goal to (0 is the first account)

 For both of these check that the quote marks are straight and not curly!!! ""

+Make sure the sandbox customer has transactions simulated.

 A success message will then output detailing the creation of the savings goal and the amount from the round-up that has been deposited in it!